-The major types of inflammatory arthritis include the following:
+The major types of inflammatory arthritis include:

 The Early Arthritis Initiative of the Inflammatory Arthritis Center connects patients quickly and efficiently with a rheumatologist who can evaluate their joint pain and get each patient started on an appropriate course of treatment.
-HSS also offers specialized patient education and support programs for conditions such as lupus and rheumatoid arthritis.
+HSS also offers specialized patient support and education programs for conditions such as lupus and rheumatoid arthritis.

 Inflammatory arthritis is usually treated with a combination of medications that relieve swelling and pain along with others, such as steroids or immunosuppressive drugs, that regulate the immune system.
 To prevent loss of mobility and joint function, it is essential that patients strive to balance between periods of rest (which can help to prevent flare of symptoms) and activity (which helps prevent joints from becoming too stiff).